rfencl/ScriptMenu/README.md

 5. Useful for remote access via ssh.
 # Basic Layout
 The menu system has a set of functions organized in files.
 The menus can be organized in a hierarchical fashion with the file  "menu" defined as the main entry point.
-Functions and sub menus can be ordered any way you like.
+Functions and sub menus can be ordered any way you like, the example folder structure is open to change as you see fit.
+This is just shell script.

-I put the menu definition in a file and the implementiong functions in another to help keep things organized.
+I put the menu definition in a file and the implementing functions in another to help keep things organized.

 Defining a menu is easy here is an example.